How to Apply Lipstick Like a Pro

 - If your top lip is thinner, don't apply lip liner to your lower lip.
 This balances size.

 Not Quite the Color and Texture You're Looking For?

-- If you want a shimmery lipstick but don’t like the usual classic mother of pearl effect, try one with a golden sheen.
+- If you'd like a shimmery lipstick but dislike the usual mother of pearl finish, look for one with a golden sheen.

-- If a lip color seems too bright for the occasion, just press a cosmetic tissue over your lips and leave for 30 seconds.
+- If a lipstick is too vibrant for the occasion or too severe against your complexion, press a cosmetic tissue over your lips and leave for 30 seconds.
 When you remove it, the color will have lost its intensity.

-- If you want your lipstick to look less obvious, blot it ten minutes after applying, then add a little translucent powder with a cotton pad.
+- If you'd like your lipstick to seem more natural or discreet, blot ten minutes after applying, then add a little translucent powder with a cotton pad.

-- To give regular lipstick a matte effect, place a cosmetic tissue over your lips and dab with translucent powder using a blunt brush—the tissue acts as a sieve, allowing only the finest powder particles through to make your lips look matte rather than powdery.
+- To give satin or gloss lipstick a matte finish, place a cosmetic tissue over your lips and dab with translucent powder using a blunt brush—the tissue acts as a sieve, allowing only the finest powder particles through to make your lips look matte rather than powdery.